Towards Automated Identification of Violation Symptoms of Architecture Erosion: Introduction

-Violation symptoms can be identified through source code analysis, but that has certain limitations.
-As pointed out in previous studies \cite{Sharma2018sss, Li2022SMS, Li2023wvs}, a number of factors hinder the effective utilization of static code analysis tools in precisely identifying violation symptoms through source code.
-For example, such tools only detect a limited set of types of architecture violations, they only support few programming languages, and they do not capture the semantics of violation symptoms as they rely solely on code metrics.
+Violation symptoms can be identified static analysis of source code, but that has certain limitations.
+As mentioned in previous studies \cite{Sharma2018sss, Li2022SMS, Li2023wvs}, a number of factors hinder the effective utilization of static code analysis tools in precisely identifying violation symptoms through source code.
+For example, such tools only detect limited violation types and narrow programming language support, and cannot capture semantics of violation symptoms by relying solely on code metrics.
 Alternatively, violations symptoms can be manually identified by analyzing textual artifacts that contain information related to system architecture and design, such as code comments, code reviews, and issue trackers \cite{Li2022sae}.
-In this context, recent work \cite{Li2022sae, Li2023wvs} has introduced a taxonomy on violation symptoms, that can be used as a checklist to detect such symptoms during code review.
+Recent studies \cite{Li2022sae, Li2023wvs} have proposed taxonomies on violation symptoms, that can be used as a checklist to detect such symptoms during code review.
 However, it could be tedious, time-consuming, and potentially error-prone to manually identify potential architecture violations \cite{Li2023wvs}.
 Automated techniques could address this problem, but to the best of our knowledge, no prior study has investigated the automated identification of violation symptoms in textual artifacts, such as code review comments.